mikewest/http-state-tokens/README.md

 ## A Proposal

 Let's address the above concerns by giving developers a well-lit path towards security boundaries we can defend.
-The browser can take control of the HTTP state it represents on the users' behalf by generating a unique 256-bit value for each secure origin the user visits.
+The user agent can take control of the HTTP state it represents on the users' behalf by generating a unique 256-bit value for each secure origin the user visits.
 This token can be delivered to the origin as a [structured](https://tools.ietf.org/html/draft-ietf-httpbis-header-structure) HTTP request header: